allanderek/personal-blog/underscore-type-param.md

 ```

 Can you spot the error?
 I've re-used the `a` as a type parameter, but that now means the type checker will insist that the uses of `showNamedList` are unified to the type in the main signature.
-It won't be able to do the because presumably the other fields of `Pet`s and `Sibling`s are different.
+It won't be able to do that because presumably the other fields of `Pet`s and `Sibling`s are different.
 Even if they are the same the `{a | now : Time}` would now be too lenient.

 What you really  intended here was `{ anything | now : Time}`, and I think a reasonable way to write that is `{ _ | now : Time}`.